REDWOOD LOGIN

 Rockfarm

-Shipping doesn’t always go as planned.
-In fact, it’s quite common for accidents or damage to occur during the supply chain movement of commodities.
+Shipping doesn't always go as planned.
+In fact, it's quite common for accidents or damage to occur during the supply chain movement of commodities.
 The potential of damage is enhanced when you are importing products from international destinations.
-For this purpose, many shippers who are importing products will either purchases Free On Board (FOB) from the named port of the shipment or sell Cost Insurance and Freight (CIF) to a named port of destination.
+For this purpose, many shippers who are importing products will either purchase Free On Board (FOB) from the named port of the shipment or sell Cost Insurance and Freight (CIF) to a named port of destination.
+Working with an experienced transportation management partner can help navigate these complexities.

 To be completely honest, there are more questions than answers with how a damaged claim in a CIF shipment is handled.
 Moreover, it can be downright confusing as to who is compensated – and how this process works.
-To provide a little clarification in this misunderstood insurance program, let’s outline the basics of a CIF shipment, how they can protect a shipper, and some items that shippers need to know about a CIF shipment, so they can make an informed decision.
+In this blog post, we'll outline the basics of a CIF shipment, how they can protect a shipper, and some items that shippers need to know about a CIF shipment, so they can make an informed decision.

-Those who are importing products will typically purchase CIF if they have small amounts of cargo or if they are new to the international trade process.
+Those who are importing products will typically purchase CIF — rather than FOB shipping terms — if they have small amounts of cargo or if they are new to the international trade process.
 Many shippers will rely on CIF if they want a hands-off approach to importing goods.
 The drawback is that they are likely paying a premium for the convenience.
-However, if you’re a new shipper or simply don’t have the bandwidth to process every detail involved in the importing process, then a CIF makes sense.
+However, if you're a new shipper or simply don't have the bandwidth to process every detail involved in the importing process, then a CIF makes sense.

 Earlier we made it quite clear that the CIF terms ONLY cover freight until it reaches the port of destination – not its final arrival.
 For example, if you're shipping in "widgets" from China to the USA, and your factory is located in Chicago, the port of destination is likely going to be Long Beach or another major coastal port.
 If your freight is damaged while in transit, then the shipper will be covered under the CIF.
 If the freight is damaged from the port to your location – additional insurance is required.